At the Zoo, our dedicated volunteers donate 14,000 hours of their time and talents annually. You too, can make a difference for the animals you love!

 Zoo Crew Volunteers will need to fill out an online application, have two, non-related adults complete the Zoo Crew Recommendation Form, and have proof of current tetanus vaccine and negative TB test in the past six months.

-Garden Volunteers can email a request to be placed on the garden waitlist at email@example.com or firstname.lastname@example.org.
+Garden Volunteers can request to be placed on the garden waitlist by emailing email@example.com or firstname.lastname@example.org.
 Once prospective gardeners receive a notification that a garden has become available, they can complete the Adult Volunteer Application.

 All volunteers must also attend a volunteer orientation before starting.
 Orientation varies depending on volunteer position.